zilsh/zilsh/README.md

 completions, etc. in the same layout as a full oh-my-zsh install.

-**HOWEVER**, there is one difference: lib/ is now configs/ (though lib/ still works for legacy reasons, it is stronly recommended that you do not use it)
+**HOWEVER**, there is one difference: lib/ is now configs/ (though lib/ still works for legacy reasons, it is strongly recommended that you do not use it)

 ### Backwards Compatibility
 In case you haven't already figured it out, it's easy to use anything designed